Understanding Spousal Support in Washington with the Help of a Seattle Alimony Attorney

-On the other hand, in a long term marriage it was felt that the financial circumstances of the parties were largely dependent on the joint decisions made during the marriage, and that the parties would continue to be affected by those decisions for the rest of their lives.
-Thus spousal support in long term marriages would generally be for a long period, typically until death.
-Sometimes maintenance would be in a declining amount over time to allow for the less well off spouse starting to earn an income, but anticipating that their income capacity would never match the other spouse.
+Spousal support in long-term marriages would generally be for a long period, typically until death.
+Sometimes maintenance would be in a declining amount over time to allow for the less well-off spouse to start to earn an income but anticipate that their income capacity would never match the other spouse.

-Medium length marriages would generally be treated as requiring a longer period of maintenance than a short term marriage, but not as long as a long term marriage.
-In a medium length marriage there is anticipated to be a longer working live still ahead that will allow a spouse to take more responsibility for their future economic well being.
-Depending on the actual length of the marriage, the analysis might slide more towards either the short or long term way of thinking about the marriage and resulting spousal support obligations.
+Medium-length marriages would generally be treated as requiring a longer period of maintenance than a short-term marriage, but not as long as a long-term marriage.
+In a medium-length marriage, there is anticipated to be a long working life still ahead that will allow a spouse to take more responsibility for their future economic well-being.
+Depending on the actual length of the marriage, the analysis might slide more towards either the short or long-term way of thinking about the marriage and resulting spousal support obligations.

-As a Seattle alimony attorney, I remember when some decades ago the courts tended to focus more on what it would take to get a spouse to the point of being self supporting.
+As a Seattle alimony attorney, I remember when some decades ago the courts tended to focus more on what it would take to get a spouse to the point of being self-supporting.
 This was referred to as the rehabilitative approach.
-The idea was to determine how much alimony, and for how long, was needed to allow a spouse to support themself while preparing to become self supporting.
-Under this theory, the spousal support amount might be just enough to get by, and the period my be just long enough to obtain training and find work.
+The idea was to determine how much alimony, and for how long, was needed to allow a spouse to support themself while preparing to become self-supporting.
+Under this theory, the spousal support amount might be just enough to get by, and the period may be just long enough to obtain training and find work.
 Interestingly, though, I have seen this line of thinking referenced in a published judicial opinion as recently as 2013.

-Other Calculations Your Seattle Alimony Attorney Will Consider
+Other Calculations Your Seattle Alimony Lawyer Will Consider

 Recent Tax Changes Affecting Spousal Support